tmalkowski/yum-dnf-reporting/README.md

 These files should be owned by root and not world/group readable.

-These scripts very basic, and are intended for use with a specific version of splunk, and as such they should be treated as example / reference code when implementing in your environment.
+These scripts are pretty basic, and are intended for use with a specific version of splunk.
+As such, they should be treated as example / reference code when implementing in your environment.

-Edit the `*-post-transaction-reporting.sh` scripts and change `SPLUNK_URL` + `SPLUNK_AUTHORIZATION` values as appropriate.
+To use these as-is, be sure to edit the `*-post-transaction-reporting.sh` scripts and change `SPLUNK_URL` + `SPLUNK_AUTHORIZATION` values as appropriate.

 For yum-based systems: (e.g. RHEL 6+7)
 - `yum install yum-plugin-post-transaction-actions`